BPC 157 Dosage, Effects, How To Use & Where To Buy BPC 157 Peptide

 TB-500 is another naturally occurring short-chain amino acid.
 This one is found in cerebrospinal fluid primarily, but also in tears and saliva.
 It also promotes muscle repair and wound healing in the body.
 Again, it’s been extracted and recreated as an artificial short-chain amino acid peptide.

-Both been shown anecdotally to dramatically speed up muscle repair from sporting injuries.
+Both have been shown anecdotally to dramatically speed up muscle repair from sporting injuries.
 One crucial difference is that TB-500 hasn’t been shown to have such good results in muscle tissue, but better ones in tendon and bones.

 That’s why BPC-157 is used far more widely.
 However, a lot of people stack both to get the best possible combination results.